tsandmann/ctbot-teensy/README.md

 * to compile for a teensy board
     1. install a C++ compiler for the arm-none-eabi architecture, e.g. arm-none-eabi-g++ with newlib C standard library and libstdc++ C++ runtime library.
 The compiler has to be capable to compile at least C++14.
     1. download and compile [Teensy Core Libraries for Arduino](https://github.com/PaulStoffregen/cores/tree/master/teensy3) into a static library, e.g. `libFrameworkArduino.a`
+    1. download and compile [Teensy Wire Library](https://github.com/PaulStoffregen/Wire.git) into a static library, e.g. `libWire.a`
     1. compile the following files from these subdirectories of the project:
         * `src/*.cpp`
         * `lib/lcd/*.cpp`